 There are multiple categories within the 3D animation umbrella, including CGI (Toy Story), stop motion animation (Wallace and Gromit, Pingu) and cel-shaded animation (Wind Waker).
 Each of these techniques has its respective strengths and weaknesses, but in the long run, it’s easier to familiarise yourself with one technique; for instance, making a claymation game like The Neverhood is painstaking and requires a litany of lighting and plasticine adjustments within a constant environment.
 But the end result can be unique, niche, and beautifully imperfect.

 5. Australia is a big player in 3D visual effects production

 Ask anyone in Hollywood and they’ll tell you special effects are all the rage.
 Luckily, we’ve got VFX superheroes right here in Australia.
 Animal Logic is a Sydney-born digital studio with a creative legacy spanning Moulin Rouge, Happy Feet and the upcoming LEGO Movie Sequel.
 In Canberra, Eye Candy Animation juggles AR and visual effect production, and while Rising Sun Pictures takes up the reins in Adelaide, Melbourne-based Luma Pictures conjures cartoons and VFX for television commercials.

 6. Many different fields use and benefit from 3D animation

-Although Pixar and Disney animation studio do have a significant stake in the 3D animation arena (who could say no to Finding Nemo?), it’s also being used in education, science, medicine and architecture.
-The tri-dimensional nature of models means the viewer can see molecules, organs and buildings—formerly 2D concepts—from multiple vantage points.
+Although Pixar and Disney animation studios do have a significant stake in the 3D animation arena (who could say no to Finding Nemo?), it’s also being used in education, science, medicine, and architecture.
+The tri-dimensional nature of models means the viewer can see molecules, organs, and buildings—formerly 2D concepts—from multiple vantage points.
 Even roller coaster designers reap the rewards!